 If you are interested in serving on the Commission, you may send in a resume along with a cover letter explaining your interest to your elected official or send an e-mail to the Commission at: firstname.lastname@example.org

-Alice Uphouse, Vice-Chair: Alice Uphouse is the longest serving member of the Crime Commission and has lived and worked in Winnebago County since 1960.
+Alice Uphouse, Chair: Alice is the present chair and longest serving member of the Crime Commission.
+She has lived and worked in Winnebago County since 1960.
 Ms. Uphouse organized the Coronado/Haskell Neighborhood Association, and has been a member of the National Society Daughters of the American Revolution for 34 years.
 She received the YWCA Marcella Harris Community Service Award in 2004, as well as the “Heart of Rockford” outstanding non-profit project 1998.
 Ms. Uphouse completed the FBI Community Relations Executive Seminar Training in 2007 and the Rockford Citizens Police Academy in 2010.
 Ms. Uphouse has a long history of volunteerism in the community, including neighborhood clean-ups, Paint-A-Thons, and the local Airfest.
 She serves as a trustee of the Second Congregational/First Presbyterian Church.